Installing Septic Tank Risers For Your Septic Tank

 During your septic tank installation, it is recommended to install a septic tank riser along with it.
 If this has not been done, you can ask for it to be installed separately during your regular septic tank pumping or septic tank inspection appointments.
 This device will help you lift the lid of the tank and also seal it properly so that it is protected from other chemicals and materials.

-At Liberty Plumbing and Septic, we offer premium services to clients, for both residential and commercial properties.
-Our experienced plumbing professionals will give you great quality service at a good price.
-Call Liberty Plumbing and Septic for an appointment today.
+At Liberty Septic, we offer premium services to clients, for both residential and commercial properties.
+Our experienced septic professionals will give you great quality service at a good price.
+Call Liberty Septic for an appointment today.

 What is a Septic Tank Riser?

 A riser is a basic extension that is attached to septic tank covers.
 Not only does it help you lift the septic tank lids but it also helps you locate these tanks.
 According to building regulations, it is now necessary that these are installed for all tanks.

 A riser is usually manufactured specifically for the tank.
 This is done because it needs to fit the tank perfectly.
 Some risers may also require structural ribs so that the septic tank covers can be lifted easily in the cold or when there is frost.
 Usually, the riser ranges from 6 to 12 inches in height and it has a diameter of 12 to 24 inches.
 The size will be based on the size of the tank, how deep it is buried, etc. In cases where the tank is buried underground, the risers may be stacked one on top of the other so that it is easy to locate it.